ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 It may be that it was the correct decision at the time, but things changed (e.g. 16-bit to 32-bit to 64-bit CPUs.) and now we are stuck with what we have for legacy / consistency / backwards compatibility reasons.
 The design of any API that is difficult to change by definition happens before widespread usage of that API, and it is not until widespread usage we we discover real-world implications that wasn't though of beforehand.

+Since the standard library containers use `std::size_t`, it is not unreasonable that our code using then also should.
+By making our own container classes similar to the standard library containers we make them familiar to other C++ programmers [(18)](https://softwareengineering.stackexchange.com/questions/338088/size-t-or-int-for-dimensions-index-etc).

 There is `std::ssize(const T& container)` that returns the size of the container as a signed integer.

 I don't know of any way to index with a signed index, other than passing in the signed index and letting it implicit convert to the unsigned equivalent or do the cast explicitly.